 We had only walked a few yards onto the reserve when we saw the first Adonis.
-The blue unlike any butterfly I had seen, electric sky blue? however you describe it is was stunning and changes hue with the light.
+The blue unlike any butterfly I had seen, electric sky blue? however you describe it it is stunning and changes hue with the light.
 This second brood must have reached it’s peak of emergence as there were dozens of males fluttering low over the sward looking for mates.
 Several had already got lucky, I found quite a few mating pairs.
 Unseen in the grass their presence given away when other males tried to join in.

 This was butterfly heaven, scores of Chalkhill Blues sadly mostly quite worn mingled with loads of smaller Common Blues.
 Meadow Browns looking surprisingly fresh, Small Heath and Brown Argus lurked in the vegetation and Brimstones flitted from bloom to bloom, and everywhere that brightest of blues the Adonis.